biot-med/gen2_adherence_plugin/README.md

 2. Whenever a change is made, the plugin needs to be redeployed using the provided deployment script.

 ### Constants

-For running locally you can use local_dev_constants in the constants file.
+To run locally, you can use local_dev_constants in the constants file.
 Just make sure to fill the variables according to the lambda's variables **in the dev environment**

-## Supported hooks
+## Plugin Subscriptions
+###Last Session Tracker
 - Notifications - notification services
   - hooktype name: `NOTIFICATION`
-- Other general lambda types not mentioned above
+###Adherence Alert
+- Executed by schedualer so no specific subscription
   - ( hooktype not required but in the code accessed using `NONSPECIFIC` )

 ## Basic code flow